What to do with

-Want to recycle plastic pots, tubs and trays but don't know if you can?
+Want to recycle plastic pots, tubs and trays?

 To check which plastic items can be recycled at home or to find out where your nearest recycling facilities are, use our handy Recycling Locator tool.

-What plastic pots, tubs and trays can be recycled?
+Which plastic pots, tubs and trays can be recycled at home?

-Not all councils accept these items but if they do, typically it will include:
+Not all local authorities accept these items, but if they do, typically they will collect: